rczamor/recipe-remix/replit.md

-# Recipe Manager Application
+# Recipe Remix Application

 ## Overview

-This is a full-stack family recipe management web application built with Django and PostgreSQL.
-The application allows users to scrape recipes from URLs, store them in structured format, rate recipes, clone and modify them, generate shopping lists based on ingredients, and track revision history for each recipe.
-The app is publicly viewable without authentication and features an elegant, user-friendly interface built with Tailwind CSS and vanilla JavaScript.
+Recipe Remix is a full-stack family recipe management web application built with Django and PostgreSQL.
+The application allows authenticated users to manage their family's recipe collection, including scraping recipes from URLs, storing them in structured format, rating recipes, cloning and modifying them, generating shopping lists based on ingredients, and tracking revision history for each recipe.
+The app features user authentication, family group management with invitation system, and an elegant, user-friendly interface built with Tailwind CSS and vanilla JavaScript.

 ## User Preferences